Ubay, Bohol: Climate

 The climate is typically equatorial – temperature range over the year is less than three degrees Celsius (3 C-change deg F), and annual rainfall exceeds 1500 mm.
 The dry season starts in February and lasts through April sometimes extending to mid-May.
 The climate in Ubay falls within Coronas climate type IV, characterized by not very pronounced maximum rainfall with a short dry season from one to three months and a wet season of nine to ten months.

 Ubay has a tropical climate.
 Most months of the year are marked by significant precipitation, making agriculture favorable – it supports at least two rice crops per year.
 The short dry season has little impact.
 Ubay is classified as Am (Tropical monsoon climate) by Köppen–Geiger climate classification system.

 Barangays

+Ubay is politically subdivided into 44 barangays (villages).
+Each barangay consists of puroks and some have sitios.

-Ubay comprises 44 barangays organized into eight urban districts (UD):
+These barangays are organized into eight urban districts (UD):